tinymce/tinymce-docs/migration-from-4x.md

 ### Custom dialogs

-Dialogs are still opened via the `editor.window.open(spec)` api, however a number of configuration options have changed.
+Dialogs are still opened via the `editor.windowManager.open(config)` api, however a number of configuration options have changed.

 ##### Removed settings: